-Most people are unhappy with the audio produced by their TVs, but don’t like the idea of running cabling around the room to install a surround sound system.
-The alternative for most is a soundbar, offering much-improved audio quality in a relatively compact package that sits in front of your TV.
+Most people are underwhelmed with the sound quality on offer from their TVs, and many are put off by the idea of hooking up a multi-speaker surround sound system.
+The best alternative is a soundbar, offering much-improved audio quality in a relatively compact package that sits in front of your TV.

 Depending on your budget, your soundbar can do much more than simply play TV audio - some high-end options offer compatibility with AirPlay and Chromecast, while others offer Spotify Connect integration for wireless music playback.
 There are even some that offer compatibility with virtual assistants like Google Assistant and Amazon Alexa, allowing you to control your soundbar with your voice.